akononovicius/physRisk-content-repository/articles/2017/plojimu-atsistojus-modelis.md

 ---------

-Imagine we have a square auditorium of certain size (it is choosable in the app below).
+Imagine we have a square auditorium of certain size (it is choosable in the app bellow).
 All of the chair in the auditorium are taken by agents, who have to decide to join standing ovation (green) or not to (red).
 Of course in real world people would eventually leave the auditorium (and ones who have not liked the play earlier), but for the sake of